stewyb314/trc/docs/Design.md

 **Terminology** A `job` in this context consists of a single command and associated metadata.

 **Design Considerations** For the sake of simplicity, data is NOT persisted between server restarts.
 Job Repository interface  will provide
-CRUD operations so changing the implementation be backed by a database won't require changes to the interface.
+CRUD operations so changing the implementation to be backed by a database won't require changes to the interface.

 ## API
 The API receives the incoming request from a client.
 It authenticates the request and calls the appropriate method in the Job Manager.